Best Outdoor Security Cameras of 2025

 7. Blink Outdoor - Most Affordable Outdoor Cameras

-Resolution Up to 1080p Field of View Up to 143° Power Battery, wired, solar Connectivity Wi-Fi Video Storage Cloud, local Smart Platform Compatibility Alexa Blink sells dependable security cameras for as low as $34.99 and up and outdoor cameras (named Blink Outdoor) for as low as $99.99.
-Its cameras include mobile alerts and a bit of local storage via the Sync Module 2 without monthly fees, helping the brand and the Blink Outdoor take credit for being the most affordable outdoor camera option.
+Resolution Up to 1080p Field of View Up to 143° Power Battery, wired, solar Connectivity Wi-Fi Video Storage Cloud, local Smart Platform Compatibility Alexa Blink sells reliable security cameras starting at $34.99, with the Blink Outdoor 4 available for $99.99.
+These cameras include mobile alerts and local storage via the Sync Module 2 without monthly fees, which is one reason we believe Blink is among the most budget-friendly outdoor camera option.

 How much storage did Blink provide for free?
 Each Sync Module 2 can connect with up to 10 Blink cameras, and while it doesn’t have any sort of built-in video storage, you can plug in a USB flash drive up to 256 GB to use as storage.
 Given the Blink cameras’ video resolution, 256GB should be enough to store months of motion and sound event videos.